NomicFoundation/hardhat/README.md

 By running them with `buidler run <path>` [the buidler environment](#the-buidler-environment) will be initialized, making all of its properties globally available.
 Your contracts will be compiled before if necessary.

-You can also run them without using `buidler`, you just need to import [the buidler environment](#the-buidler-environment) with `require("buidler")`.
+You can also run them without using `buidler`, you just need to import [the buidler environment](#the-buidler-environment) with `require("@nomiclabs/buidler")`.
 If you run them this way, you have to use environment variables to pass arguments to buidler (e.g. NETWORK=develop).

 ## The buidler environment